 For most pupils, their Tutor will be the one who deals with everyday queries and problems over the next five years.
 The mutual understanding that comes from this continuity of care results in a better learning environment for all.

 Pupils have a Head of Year with whom Tutors discuss any issues which may arise.
 Senior staff liaise with primary schools and are responsible for the induction and transition of Year 6 – Year 7 pupils.
 For parents, the Tutor is the main contact but the pastoral year teams support Tutors and may initiate or receive enquires if the Tutor is not available.
 Appointments may also be made with the Senior Leader responsible for your child’s year or, ultimately, with the Headteacher if appropriate.

-Pupils will be able to hire a locker for £5.00 per academic year; this is not refundable.
+Pupils will be able to hire a locker free of charge.
 Pupils will be required to provide their own padlock and key for their locker.
 If the key to the padlock is lost, the school will be able to remove the padlock so that the pupil can access the locker.
 It would then be the pupil’s responsibility to provide a new padlock.
 Please note the padlock needs to be big enough to keep the latch locked; we recommend a padlock with a bar 5mm thick – the maximum width of the bar is 7mm.

 The lockers are large enough to hold bags, A4 folders and PE kit.
 Although items stored in the lockers are relatively secure, we do not guarantee full security and pupils are encouraged not to leave items overnight.
 Expensive and attractive coats and bags should not be brought to school.

 We are keen to keep in touch with you!
 Letters are sent home via email using an automated system and we can also contact you easily by text or telephone call.
 In the unlikely event of an emergency where we have to close the school, you will be notified by text and email.